Ryanmnolan/cyd-esp-unifi-touch/README.md

 - **Patch panel mapping** – instantly locate cables
 - **Switch information** – quick access for troubleshooting and network tracing

-Perfect for **IT closets, data centers, and field techs**, this device eliminates the guesswork of tracing cables and speeds up network troubleshooting.
+Perfect for **IT closets and homelabs**, this device eliminates the guesswork of tracing cables and speeds up network troubleshooting.

 ---